django/django-localflavor/docs/index.rst

 (or state, or county), that change will be reflected in localflavor in the next release.

-When a backwards-incompatible change is made (for example, the removal or renaming of a province) the localflavor in question will raise a warning when that localflavor is imported.
+When a backwards-incompatible change is made to a specific locale (for example, the removal or renaming of a province) the localflavor in question will raise a warning when that localflavor is imported.
 This provides a run-time indication that something may require attention.